GoogleContainerTools/distroless/README.md

 See here for more information on how these images are [built and released](RELEASES.md).

+### Jib

+For full documentation on how to use Jib to generate Docker images from Maven and Gradle, see the [GoogleContainerTools/jib](http://github.com/GoogleContainerTools/jib) repository.

 ### Debug Images

 Distroless images are minimal and lack shell access.
 The ```:debug``` image set for each language provides a busybox shell to enter.